-Programs | |
+| Programs | |

-The Hodogaya Chemical Group aims to conduct a fair and credible performance appraisal based on each employee’s ability, skills, and experience.
-We will consider introducing a new performance appraisal system as specified in the mid‑term management plan SPEED 25/30.
+The Hodogaya Chemical Group aims to conduct fair and transparent performance appraisals based on each employee’s ability, skills, and experience.
+In line with the mid‑term management plan “SPEED 25/30,” we will continue to examine the introduction of a new performance appraisal system.

 The Hodogaya Chemical Group recognizes that the purpose of promoting diversity is to promote innovation in a challenging competitive environment, flexibly reorganize businesses, and strengthen adaptability to changes in order to enhance corporate value.
 In particular, to promote the active participation of women, we conduct training for female employees to help them develop their aptitudes and abilities and become aware of their role as leaders, and we also conduct training for male employees to reform their awareness, thereby working to create an organizational culture where both men and women can play active roles without distinction.
 Regarding mid-career hires, we make appointments based on a comprehensive assessment of experience, abilities, and skills without any difference between Japanese and non-Japanese and new hires and mid-career hires.
 At the same time, we are working to create an environment in which personnel can maximize their individual talents and skills.
 The election of a female Outside Director was approved at the Annual General Meeting of Shareholders in June 2023, and in June 2024, we promoted a female Executive Officer from within the company.
 In addition, promoting diversity will increase the number of personnel with diverse personalities and values to help expand the diversity of the organization; hence, it is important to unify the organization and personnel.
 We believe that the Hodogaya Chemical Group’s PURPOSE (Management Philosophy) and VISION (Target Corporate Image) can fully unify the organization and personnel.